 Fees for checks, ATM withdrawals, overdrafts, are just a few to name.
 If you think you’re getting a “too good to be true” deal to bank with an institution it may be the case.
 They’re going to make their money somehow; just don’t let it be from your fees.
 Dig deeper and check out other ways the bank may get their money from you….often times it’s through additional fees.

-As part of the banking decision talk to a branch representative to discuss ways to maximize interest on your money.
-Interest rates vary depending on the bank, account type and balance.
+As part of the banking decision talk to a branch representative to discuss ways to maximize interest and minimize your fees.
+Interest rates and fees vary by institution, account type, and balance.
 You may be able to get a higher interest rate if you commit to maintaining a certain balance.
 Ask the bank about what else they can they offer you that their competitors can not.

 Account Maintenance Fee

 An Account Maintenance Fee is a service charge that’s imposed if an account balance drops below the bank designated minimum.
 The bank needs your money to make money and if accounts are allowed to be too low it becomes more difficult for the bank to make money.